Lab-Brat/flask_masque/README.md

 ```

 #### Open
-To open app interface, open a browser and enter server's IP address (or hostname) and port in the search bar, for example:
+App's web interface can be opened by entering server's IP address (or hostname) and port in the search bar, for example:
 ```
 http://192.168.0.1:5000
 ```